Applying to the MAS-IA Program

 Mailing Supplemental Materials

-Except for transcripts, all application materials can be submitted electronically through the online application.
+Except for transcripts, all application materials can be submitted electronically through the online application system.
 It is the responsibility of the applicant to ensure that all materials are received by the deadline.IR/PS Office of Admissions

 UC San Diego